kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 	'exclude_paths' => [
 		APPPATH . 'tests/',
 	],
-	// All patchers you use
-	'patcher_list' => [
+	// All patchers you use.
+If you change this, remove all cache files in "cache_dir" above 'patcher_list' => [
 		'ExitPatcher',
 		'FunctionPatcher',
 		'MethodPatcher',
 	],
+	// Functions to patch
-	'exit_exception_classname' => [
+	'functions_to_patch' => [
-		'CIPHPUnitTestExitException',
+		//'random_string',
 	],
+	'exit_exception_classname' => 'CIPHPUnitTestExitException',
 ]);
 */
 ~~~